 How to Get Temporary Auto Insurance

 The most common way to get temporary auto insurance is to buy a standard six- or 12-month policy from a provider and cancel partway through.
 This method of getting short-term coverage is best for those who want their own policy, with the closest resemblance to what you’d buy for the long term.

 Cancel with Care

 Be careful when canceling your insurance early, however.
-You still need insurance to drive legally.
-In most states, you could get expensive tickets and points on your record, lose your license, or even go to jail if you’re caught without auto insurance.
-Violations from driving without insurance will raise your rates and make you appear to be a high-risk driver.
+You still need it to drive legally.
+In most states, you could get expensive tickets and points on your record, lose your license, or even go to jail if you’re caught without auto coverage.
+Violations from driving without it will raise your rates and make you a high-risk driver.

 Avoid Coverage Lapses

-No matter what you do while searching for a temporary policy, make sure to avoid a lapse in coverage.
-A lapse is when you go a period without car insurance.
-This will raise your rates when you do decide to drive again and buy auto insurance.
-Consider buying non-owner insurance, even if you don’t drive a lot.
+No matter what you do while searching for a temporary policy, make sure to avoid a lapse in coverage, which is when you go through a period without car insurance.
+This will raise your rates when you do decide to drive again and buy a policy.
+Consider getting non-owner insurance, even if you don’t drive a lot.
 This could save money in the future and help keep you covered.

-You can get temporary forms of car insurance from many of the leading insurers, including Progressive, Allstate, and State Farm.
-Remember that there is no one temporary insurance you can buy, but just different methods you can use to get car insurance for a short time.
+You can get temporary forms of auto coverage from many of the leading insurers, including Progressive, Allstate, and State Farm.
+Remember that there is no one temporary policy you can buy, but just different methods you can use to get coverage for a short time.